gim928/Employee-Tracker/README.md

 ## Description

-This application allows non-developers to easily view and interact weth information stored in a database to manage and track their employees.
+This application allows non-developers to easily view and interact with information stored in a database to manage and track their employees.
 This application runs from the terminal and helps the user manage a company's employee database using Node.js, Inquirer, Express.js, MySQL2, and sequelize.
 It allows the user to manage the departments, roles, and employees in their company.

 ## Table of Contents